Race, Nation, and Capital in the Modern World The Nexus of Inequality

-Race, Nation, and Capital in the Modern World is a comprehensive yet concise survey that traces the history of racism, nationalism and capitalism from their combined origins at the end of the 15th century to the present.
+Race, Nation, and Capital in the Modern World is a comprehensive yet concise book that traces the history of racism, nationalism and capitalism from their combined origins at the end of the fifteenth century to the present.

 1. Taking Shape: Race, State & Capital to 1600 2.
 Mercantile Capital, Racialized Agriculture: 1600-1713 3.
 Liberty, Law & Enslavement: 1713-1865 4.
 The Pressure Cooker of Race, Nation and Capital: 1865-1914 5.
 Furies Unleashed: 1914-1945 6.
 Cold War Double Standards: 1945-1991 7.
 Enduring Inequalities: 1991-2020s